Start by clicking on "Fill out the template"

 Rating: 4.9 - 7 votesFill out the template

 A Distribution Agreement is an agreement entered into between two parties wherein one party (the "distributor") agrees to distribute the products of the other party (the "supplier").

 The supplier is an individual or organization that supplies or sells the product to the distributor.
 Suppliers are usually the manufacturers or producers of the product.
 On the other hand, the distributor is an individual or organization that purchases the product for the purpose of "distributing" the same by re-selling it to end consumers or to other distributors.
 In a Distribution Agreement, the ownership of the products is transferred to the distributor.

 In a Distribution Agreement, the parties outline their expectations for the sale and distribution of the products as well as the general behavior and bounds of the relationship between them.

 If the parties want to enter into an agreement wherein the ownership of the products will remain with the supplier and the distributor sells the products only on behalf of the supplier then the parties should enter into a Consignment Agreement.
-In a Consignment Agreement, the distributor (called the "consignee") does not purchase the products from the supplier (called the "consignor") and only has the obligation to remit the price paid for by the consumer (minus any fee that the consignee takes as their compensation for selling the products) once the products has been sold.
+In a Consignment Agreement, the distributor (called the "consignee") does not purchase the products from the supplier (called the "consignor") and only has the obligation to remit the price paid for by the consumer (minus any fee that the consignee takes as their compensation for selling the products) once the products have been sold.

 How to use this document